 The Dropbox screencast is really a poster child for quick, simple, effective screencasts.
 It uses eye-catching animations and a very clear voice to explain the service and give you numerous use cases.
 It makes the service really simple to understand, and it would certainly lead me to sign up – except I already have an account (and highly recommend the service).

 This screencast does a great job of showing off a variety of different features of the application in a quick, easy to understand fashion.
 Again, I find a key point is the way it provides you with different use cases for the application, as well as demonstrating several of its key features.
-This screencast also uses a British accent, which according to some results at least can lead to higher conversions than an American accent.
+This screencast also uses a British accent, which according to some results at least can.
 Go figure.